zalando-incubator/kube-ingress-aws-controller/README.md

 The controller used to have only the `--health-check-port` flag available, and would use the same port as health check and the target port.
 Those ports are now configured individually.
 If you relied on this behavior, please include the `--target-port` in your configuration.

+## Zone Aware Traffic

+If you want to have full zone aware traffic from client to the NLB target members, you can configure the controller by 2 configuration parameters:

+1. [Zone Affinity][zone_affinity] to resolve DNS via Route53 to the same zone NLB Listener `--nlb-zone-affinity=availability_zone_affinity`
+2. [Cross Zone Load Balancing][cross_zone] to disable cross zone balancing from NLB to member  `--nlb-cross-zone=false`

+[Zone Affinity][zone_affinity] has 3 options:

+1. `availability_zone_affinity`: 100% zonal affinity
+2. `partial_availability_zone_affinity`: 85% zonal affinity
+3. `any_availability_zone`: 0% zonal affinity

+The default is to run with cross zone traffic enabled and any zone affinity.

 ## AWS CNI Mode (experimental)